-The pork needs to be cooked until tender.
+Cook the pork until tender.
 Do this by pouring the remaining marinade, if any.
 Also add water.
 Let the liquid boil.
 This is the part where I put the whole peppercorn and dried bay leaves.
 These ingredients complete my pork adobo.
 Boiling for 40 minutes should be enough to tenderize the pork.
 There are times when you have to cook longer.

 If you have not added the vinegar as part of the marinade, pour it into the pot and let it cook for 10 minutes.
 Salt is an optional ingredient for this recipe.
-Use it only if you think its needed.
+Use it only if you think it is needed.

 Pork – Use any cut of pork that you prefer.
 I suggest pork belly for best results.
 However, use leaner parts if you are trying to avoid fats.
 Pork tenderloin is a healthier choice.
 This is very tender and contains way less fat than pork belly.
 You can also use other proteins such as chicken and goat meat using this recipe.

 Onion – This recipe does not suggest the use of onion.
 I think that onions help improve the taste of adobo.
 Use red, yellow, or white onion for this recipe.
 Make sure to chop it into small pieces.

 Dried Bay Leaves – this is an ingredient that you can almost always find most of the time in the spice section of your local supermarket.
 Believe it or not, but this makes a huge difference when cooking adobo.